FcoJavierRG/emojitranslator/README.md

 Simple Emoji Translator 💬➡️😎

-This is a simple web app built with Python, Streamlit, and GitHub, designed for a high school coding activity.
+This is a simple web app built with Python, Streamlit, and GitHub, designed for a simple coding activity.
 It "translates" specific words from a user's sentence into corresponding emojis.

 All emojis used in this project are from Get Emoji: https://getemoji.com/.